lama7/blogtool/doc/source/configuration.rst

 .. _blogtype:

 BLOGTYPE
     Specifies the blog type being posted to.
-For now, this is only 'wp' for Wordpress blogs.
+For now, this is only **wp** for Wordpress blogs.

 .. _name: